DavidKretschmer/davidkretschmer.github.io/_pages/about.md

 News
 ======

+- **September 2024:** New [paper](https://www.tandfonline.com/doi/full/10.1080/01419870.2024.2399725) published in _Ethnic and Racial Studies_.
+This paper shows that gender segregation is widespread among Germany youth, but particularly so among Muslim youth.
+This differene is driven by Muslim youths' stronger chastity norms, which complicate cross-gender friendships.
 - **August 2024:** [Lars Leszczensky](https://larsleszczensky.wordpress.com) and I are seeking applications for two PhD positions in the project _Gender-specific Mechanisms of Social Integration of Muslim Youth_, funded by the German Research Foundation and based at Goethe University Frankfurt.
 One position involves working with quantitative research methods, the other with qualitative methods.
 The quantitative position does not require German language skills, but the qualitative position does.
 Both calls for applications can be found [here](https://www.uni-frankfurt.de/48794784/FB03___Gesellschaftswissenschaften) and more information on the project can be found [here](https://www.goethe-university-frankfurt.de/156008984/Gendered_mechanisms_of_social_integration_among_Muslim_youth__German_Research_Foundation__DFG?locale=en).
 The deadline for applications is September 19, 2024.
 Do not hesitate to reach out if you have any questions
 - **August 2024:** New [paper](https://link.springer.com/article/10.1007/s11199-024-01505-x) published in _Sex Roles_ on the influence cross-gender friends have on adolescents' gender role attitudes and how this varies between boys and girls
 - **June 2024:** I'm flattered and honoured to have received the [_Lorenz von Stein Award_](https://www.mzes.uni-mannheim.de/d7/en/news/items/former-mzes-employee-david-kretschmer-receives-the-prestigious-lorenz-von-stein-award) for the best dissertation at the School of Social Sciences at the University of Mannheim in 2023